 Flow Words

-A little while ago, I watched an episode of a reality TV show based on a car salesman.
+A little while ago, I watched an episode of a reality TV show based on a sales assistant.
 He wasn’t selling many cars and was keen to learn anything that would help him succeed.

 The idea was that the comedian would say some pretty crazy things.
 The salesman had to agree by replying, “Yes, and…”.
 Then he could follow up with whatever he wanted to say.